 Think about committee or volunteer council/board work you’ve undertaken; didn’t you want to feel safe in expressing your views without the potential for your remarks to come back and bite you, or your intent misinterpreted?
 Craft your minutes in a manner that provides that same confidence and security for those who participate in the meetings you record.

 Whether or not your minutes are accessible through freedom of information, “sunshine” or other legislation, consider the enhanced calibre of deliberations and debate in which people will engage when a meeting is recorded without attribution of statements to individuals.
 When I record a key message or direction that is intended to be included in minutes, I tend to reference “committee members” or “the board”, rather than individuals.
+Remember, you’re recording the actions and decisions of a body, not individuals.

 You Have a Voice; Use It